Sylverose/Sylverose.github.io/_posts/2025-01-02-article-item-2.markdown

     teaser: assets/img/prototype.jpg
     caption: "Owned by [Vitec Aloc A/S](https://www.vitec-aloc.com/loesninger/cockpit/)"
 ---
-# RWD and re-targeting of a private investment dashboard
+# RWD and interaction design

 **Problem description**<br>
 Cockpit is a private banking solution, that gives an overview of a client's assets in a web format.
 Originally developed as a desktop site for bank advisors, Cockpit was scheduled to be re-designed into a new software solution for end-users.<br>The goal was to allow customers of financial institutions to view and follow their assets in real time, on a desktop, tablet or smartphone device.<br><br>